-A fifth program, the Demo mode, gives an accelerated demonstration of the simulator's features.
+A fifth program, the demo mode, gives an accelerated demonstration of the simulator's features.
 Programs are selected by the instructor inserting one of the five program keys into the control box.
-NOTE: The control box must be in the simulator in order for it to function.
+NOTE: The control box must be in the simulator for the control box to function.